Best blues guitars 2026: these six-strings are ideal for all types of electric blues covering various price points

 Crossing the aisle to the Gibson camp, where the PAF humbucker upended the guitar player’s tone menu, you’re looking at more width, more warmth, more body in the tone, and a little more power for driving the front end of your amp.
 The classic Gibson control circuit, with each humbucker having its own individual volume and tone controls, is an onboard EQ section that affords players a huge variety of sounds before they even touch a dial on their amplifier.

-Looking beyond Fender and Gibson
+Should I look beyond Fender and Gibson?

 If the greats all played Fenders and Gibsons, then why look anywhere else?
-We could, of course, fill this list with either or.
+We could, of course, fill this list with either one.
 But innovation is everywhere in guitar design.
 The likes of Gretsch and Guild offer that same old-school prestige, and yet something different in their tones, something that could well speak to you.
 After all, that’s the only thing that matters.

 While the notion of a grizzled old blues player and their guitar seems like one that can only exist in legend, modern builds from the likes of Paul Reed Smith and D’Angelico are puncturing such thinking.
 Indeed, why not have coil-taps on a solidbody format that, once upon a time, was influenced by the Les Paul?